 CONFIRM_TIME fields in your exported CSV file.

-OPTIN_TIME The time a contact accessed your signup form, if they used it to sign up.
+OPTIN_TIME The time a contact submitted your signup form, if they used it to sign up.

 CONFIRM_TIME The date and time the contact clicked the link in the opt-in confirmation email.
 If the values of the